GhofranMohamed2006/JavaScript-Challenges/README.md

 # JavaScript Challenges

-A collection of JavaScript practice challenges designed to strengthen my understanding of JavaScript fundamentals.
+A collection of JavaScript practice challenges and projects designed to strengthen my understanding of JavaScript fundamentals and improve my problem-solving skills.

 ## Topics Covered